wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 The built-in type wrapping also omits standard C character `char` to prevent ambiguity of wrapping character arrays (`char*` or `CHARACTER, DIMENSION(:)`) from strings (`char*` or `CHARACTER(LEN=*)`).

+A more complete set of typemaps for the full set of integer types available in `<stdint.h>` can be used by `%include <cstdint>

 ## Pointers and references